 The Institute's research focuses on genetic, molecular, and cellular mechanisms underlying PCOS as well as studies to determine precursors or predictors of PCOS in adolescents.
 The NICHD also supports and conducts studies on potential new treatments for PCOS, using animal models and human participants.

 - A common practice is to administer progestin to induce a “withdrawal bleed” before initiation of clomiphene to induce ovulation in women with PCOS.
-An analysis conducted by researchers affiliated with the NICHD-supported Reproductive Medicine Network (RMU) found that this practice led to reduced chance of conception and live birth in women with PCOS treated with clomiphene, metformin, or clomiphene plus metformin.
-The researchers concluded that it may not be advisable to administer progestin to women with PCOS before treatment to stimulate ovulation (PMID: 22525900).
+An analysis conducted by researchers affiliated with the NICHD-supported Reproductive Medicine Network (RMN) found that this practice was associated with a reduced chance of conception and live birth in women with PCOS treated with clomiphene, metformin, or clomiphene plus metformin.
+The researchers concluded that it may not be advisable to administer progestin to women with PCOS before treatment to stimulate ovulation.
+This study was a secondary analysis of data collected in a separate RMN trial.
+Additional studies are needed to confirm these findings (PMID: 22525900).

-- Another group of FI Branch-funded researchers studied the effect of an eight-week, at-home treatment of obstructive sleep apnea (OSA) on the cardiometabolic function of obese women with PCOS.
+- Another group of researchers studied the effect of an eight-week, at-home treatment of obstructive sleep apnea (OSA) on the cardiometabolic function of obese women with PCOS.
 The researchers treated OSA with a special continuous positive airway pressure (CPAP) mask that the study participants wore at night while sleeping.
 More frequent use of the CPAP mask at night correlated with greater improvement in insulin sensitivity.
-The researchers concluded that OSA treatment may be a useful addition to traditional PCOS treatments such as insulin-sensitizing agents (PMID: 21123449).
+The researchers concluded that OSA treatment may be a useful addition to traditional PCOS treatments such as insulin-sensitizing agents in those with PCOS and concomitant OSA (PMID: 21123449).

 The Division of Intramural Research (DIR) also conducts research to advance understanding of the causes of PCOS.
-For example, the DIR Program on Developmental Endocrinology & Genetics is conducting a clinical trial to help determine if abnormal function of the adrenal glands contributes to elevated androgen levels and the development of PCOS in a subset of women.
+For example, the DIR Program on Developmental Endocrinology and Genetics is conducting a clinical trial to help determine if abnormal function of the adrenal glands contributes to elevated androgen levels and the development of PCOS in a subset of women.
 Researchers are currently looking for women to participate in this study.
+For more information on this research, visit http://clinicaltrials.gov/ct2/show/NCT01313455?term=NCT01313455&rank=1.

 Other Activities & Advances